* * *

 Or go clean up all the plastic in the oceans.

-I would just pay monies for food to be delivered while I checked myself out in the phone’s mirror.
+I would just pay monies for food to be delivered while I check myself out in the phone’s mirror.

 Seconds mattered when I caught a subway across town to watch a 4 hour football game.